 When Should I Replace My Makeup Brushes?

+Even when you know how to clean makeup brushes and do so regularly, they all need replacing at some point.
 According to health.com, Natural-hair brushes can last for many years if taken care of properly.
 Synthetic brushes last only about a year and need to be cleaned at least twice a week.

 “It’s time to toss your makeup brush when the bristles start to fray, shed or lose their shape,” says Brown.
 “I can’t emphasize enough that the right tools are as important in getting the look you want as the actual makeup itself.
 If your brushes become too pinched or squashed, then they simply will not be up to the job.”

-Should I Clean or Replace Makeup Sponges?
+Should I Clean Or Replace Beauty Blenders And Makeup Sponges?

-How to Clean a Makeup Sponge
+How To Clean A Beauty Blender Or Makeup Sponge

 - Soak the sponge with warm water.